-for a constant $M\geq 0$.
 Here $v_3\approx 1.0149$ is the volume of a regular ideal tetrahedron.
-In other words, stable coefficients of $K$ are coarsely related to the hyperbolic volume of $S^3\setminus K$. \end{thm}
+In other words, there is a function on the stable coefficients of $K$ which is coarsely related to the volume of $S^3\setminus K$. \end{thm}

-The second stable coefficient $\beta$ is computed in terms of the Euler characteristic of the state surface $F_G = S_{\sigma}(D)$ in a formula similar to those given in \cite{DL06, DL07} for adequate knots.
+The second stable coefficient $\beta$ is given in terms of the Euler characteristic of the state surface $F_G = S_{\sigma}(D)$ in a formula similar to those given in \cite{DL06, DL07} for adequate knots.
 Numerical experiments suggest that more coefficients of the reduced colored Jones polynomial should be stable.
 However, we do not pursue this question in this paper.
-For the two-sided bound on volume, we use volume estimates based on the twist numbers of a knot developed in \cite{FKP08} using the works of Adams, Agol, Lackenby, and Thurston.
-For other examples of volume estimates for links admitting different types of diagrams, see \cite{BMPW15} and \cite{Gia15, Gia16}.
+For the two-sided bound on volume, we use estimates based on the twist number of a knot diagram developed in \cite{FKP08} using the works of Adams, Agol, Lackenby, and Thurston.
+For other examples of volume estimates based on link diagrams, see \cite{BMPW15} and \cite{Gia15, Gia16}.